statamic/docs/content/collections/extending-docs/data.md

 ### Checking for data changes

-Statamic provides isDirty, isClean, and getOriginal methods to let you see what data has been changed in your item.
+Statamic provides the `isDirty`, `isClean`, and `getOriginal` methods so you can determine what data has changed from when the item was originally retrieved.

 The `isDirty` method checks if any of the item's data has been changed since it was last saved.
 You may pass a specific attribute name or an array of attributes to the `isDirty` method to determine if any of the attributes are "dirty".
 The `isClean` method will determine if an attribute has remained unchanged since the item was retrieved.
 This method also accepts an optional attribute argument: